Trumps host Australian prime minister for rare state dinner in Rose Garden

 The White House said the evening’s performance will include musical groups from the Army, Marine Corps, Navy and Air Force.

-The menu will include sunchoke ravioli with reggiano cream and shaved summer vegetables; Dover sole roasted whole and then fileted and accented with fennel mousseline; and green and yellow summer squash blossoms, picked Thursday.
+The menu also included sunchoke ravioli with reggiano cream and shaved summer vegetables; Dover sole roasted whole and then fileted and accented with fennel mousseline; and green and yellow summer squash blossoms, picked Thursday.
 The dessert: lady apple tart with calvados ice cream.

-For wine, guests are being served a Spring Mountain Sauvignon Blanc 2017 out of the Napa Valley and the Argyle Pinot Noir “Reserve” 2016 from Australia.
+For wine, guests were served a Spring Mountain Sauvignon Blanc 2017 out of the Napa Valley and the Argyle Pinot Noir “Reserve” 2016 from Australia.

-The full guest list and first lady’s gown details will be released at the beginning of the dinner, the White House said.
+The president and first lady Melania Trump greeted Australian Prime Minister Scott Morrison and his wife, Jenny, with handshakes and kisses on the Pennsylvania Avenue side of the mansion Friday evening.
+Meanwhile, the worlds of politics, media and even sports collided as a stream of administration members from both countries, aides, lawmakers and even golfer Greg Norman headed outside for the open-air dinner.

-Australian pro golfer Greg Norman, a friend and occasional golf partner of Trump's, is among the invited guests.
-Republican Sen. Roy Blunt of Missouri is among members of Congress who accepted a coveted invitation.
+Trump attorney Rudy Giuliani was also among the more than 170 guests.

-Lachlan Murdoch, executive chairman and CEO of FOX Corp., will also attend.
+Lachlan Murdoch, executive chairman and CEO of FOX Corp., was also in attendance.

-Friday's will be just the second state dinner of Trump's administration and the first in more than a year.
+Friday's dinner is just the second state dinner of Trump's administration and the first in more than a year.
 By comparison, he's had state visits to Japan and Britain this year, in addition to other such visits in his first two years in office, including one to Beijing, billed by China as a "state visit, plus."

 As he arrived in Washington on Thursday night, Morrison said he looked forward to celebrating 100 years of "mateship" between the U.S. and Australia.